 "If balanced line-level connections work well, balanced headphone outputs should also work well."

-Benchmark does not offer balanced headphone outputs on any of its products.
+Benchmark does not offer voltage-balanced headphone outputs on any of its products.
 The reason for this is that a voltage-balanced interface serves no useful purpose when driving headphones.
 The truth is that a conventional single-ended headphone drive is technically superior to a balanced drive.
 This paper explains why single-ended headphone amplifiers are inherently more transparent than balanced headphone amplifiers.

 Please understand that Benchmark strongly encourages the use of balanced line-level interfaces between audio products.
 All of our products are equipped with fully-balanced XLR analog inputs and outputs.
 In these box-to-box line-level connections, a balanced interface can provide substantial performance improvements.
 Balanced line-level interfaces reject hum and noise while providing a higher voltage level.
 The higher signal levels can improve the SNR (signal to noise ratio) of the audio system.

 If balanced connections work so well between audio boxes, it seems reasonable to expect improvements when driving headphones with a voltage-balanced feed.
 This expectation provides a marketing opportunity for any audio manufacturer that is willing to exploit customer expectations.
 Many are willing, and this is how audio myths are born and nurtured.
 Benchmark does not promote these myths nor does it embrace trends that do not contribute to transparent sound.